The freethinking motorcycle insurance broker Bikesure, has pulled together some of the hottest new bikes being launched in 2014.

 - Another first sighting in Milan was the new Kawasaki Z1000.
 The basic engine and chassis are unchanged, but modifications have been made to the powertrain, chassis, equipment and, the bike features new sharper styling referred to as “Sugomi” styling, a Japanese word that means “Someone, or something inspiring awe, leaving an indelible impression, daunting in stature or ability, and commanding respect.”
 Videos and photos of the 2014 Z1000 can be seen on the Cycle World website.

 - Triumph has revamped its cruiser line-up with the new Thunderbird Commander and the new Thunderbird LT (Light Touring).
 The Thunderbird LT shares the Commander’s powerplant which at 1699cc, produces 94PS at 5400rpm and a huge 151Nm of torque at just 3550rpm.
 Both have a massive 22 litre fuel tank.
-Triumph has also launched a new 865cc America offering an accessible entry point into its cruiser range, and a new America LT, based on the America, but with factory-fitted extras designed to make long distance riding comfortable.
+Triumph has also launched a new 865cc America offering an accessible entry point into its cruiser range, and a new America LT, based on the America, but with factory-fitted extras designed to make long distance riding comfortably.
 Triumph has also stripped down and laid bare the new Triumph Speedmaster and launched a special edition of the Tiger 800XC.

 - Ducati’s all-new Monster 1200 was awarded “Most Beautiful Bike of Show” on its debut at EICMA 2013.
 The Monster 1200 features a new Testastretta 11° DS engine, three riding modes, comfortable adjustable seat, passenger and iconic design.